survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 `test` combined with `include` or `exclude` to constrain the match is the most common approach to match files.
 These accept the data types as listed below:

-- `test` - Match against a RegExp, string, function, an object, or an array of conditions like these.
+- `test`, `include`, `exclude` - Match against a RegExp, string, function, an object, or an array of conditions like these.
-- `include` - The same.
-- `exclude` - The same, except the output is the inverse of `include`.
 - `resource: /inline/` - Match against a resource path including the query.
 Examples: `/path/foo.inline.js`, `/path/bar.png?inline`.
 - `issuer: /bar.js/` - Match against a resource requested from the match.
 Example: `/path/foo.png` would match if it was requested from `/path/bar.js`.
 - `resourcePath: /inline/` - Match against a resource path without its query.
 Example: `/path/foo.inline.png`.